Link Auditor And Fixer

 • Pages: For links on static pages that need fixing:

-3. Use element_tool with set_link action on the selected element, passing linkType (e.g., ‘url’, ‘page’, ‘email’) and link (the corrected URL or target).
+2. Use data_element_tool with the set_link action on that element, passing linkType (e.g., ‘url’, ‘page’, ‘email’) and link (the corrected URL or target).

-• CMS: For links in CMS items, use collections_items_update_items_live to update the rich text field with the corrected link.
+• CMS: For links in CMS items, use data_cms_tool (update_collection_items) to write the corrected link into the rich text field, then data_cms_tool (publish_collection_items) to publish the change live.

 6